ArtPoon/slides/markdown/mimm4750g-l8.md

 # UPGMA

-* Unweighted pair group method with arithmetic mean.
+* Unweighted Pair Group Method with Arithmetic mean.
 * Every sequence starts out as a cluster of one ($n_{\scriptsize X}=1$).
 * Algorithm:
   1. Join clusters $X$, $Y$ with minimum distance: